Crownpeak/Search-G2/README.md

 ## Search G2 SDK

-CrownPeak Search includes a fully supported Software Development Kit, enabling you to on-board quickly, and with less technical involvement than many search platforms.
+Crownpeak Search includes a fully supported Software Development Kit, enabling you to on-board quickly, and with less technical involvement than many search platforms.

 * Makes implementation simple.
 * Wraps-up the standard Lucene features offed by Search G2.